-- It is recommended that engagement take place with the existing ESDC programming, for example, ISET service delivery network, occur to ensure that the existing federal training network is utilized. - It is encouraged for the proponent to make a clear and early attempt at applying GBA+ throughout their analysis.
-In situations where it may not be feasible to provide all the necessary information, particularly in the initial stages of the project, we request that the proponent clarifies their intentions to implement GBA+.
-This can be achieved by specifying the information they intend to include in the future, aiming to minimize the volume of comments due to missing details. - For departments with information about local context? a.
-No.
+- It is recommended that engagement take place with the existing ESDC programming, for example, ISET service delivery network, occur to ensure that the existing federal training network is utilized. - It is encouraged for the proponent to make a clear and early attempt at applying GBA Plus throughout their analysis.
+In situations where it may not be feasible to provide all the necessary information, particularly in the initial stages of the project, we request that the proponent clarifies their intentions to implement GBA Plus This can be achieved by specifying the information they intend to include in the future, aiming to minimize the volume of comments due to missing details.

-Sarah Strapps Name of Departmental / Agency Responder
+Sarah Strapps

+Name of department or agency involved

-Director of Policy Integration and Special Projects (PISP), Skills and Employment Brach (SEB), ESDC Title of Responder
+Director of Policy Integration and Special Projects (PISP), Skills and Employment Brach (SEB), ESDC

+Speaker title

+Date